-You might learn about Norway’s heritage at the Viking Ship Museum, or soak up the lively atmosphere at Aker Brygge on the waterfront.
+You might learn about Norway’s heritage at the Norwegian Maritime Museum, or soak up the lively atmosphere at Aker Brygge on the waterfront.
 Admire artwork in the Munch Museum or the outdoor Vigeland Sculpture Park, and tour the elegant Oslo Royal Palace.

 It won’t take you long to fall for Scandinavia.
 But if you and your loved one are tempted to see more of the region, you could extend your honeymoon.
 You might want to see the Norwegian fjords, or perhaps take a Baltic cruise from Helsinki in Finland.